-Generally most people that get arrested for a DUI initially get pulled over for a minor traffic infraction.
+Generally, most people who get arrested for a DUI initially get pulled over for a minor traffic infraction.
 In order for a police officer to have a sufficient basis to ask the driver to exit the vehicle and begin an investigation for DUI they have to have a reason for doing so.
 And no, simply admitting to consuming alcohol, and having an odor is not enough.

-Investigatory stop must not exceed duration and intensity necessary to confirm or dispel officer’s suspicions; if the stop exceeds these limitations, it can be justified only by showing of probable cause.
+The investigatory stop must not exceed the duration and intensity necessary to confirm or dispel the officer’s suspicions; if the stop exceeds these limitations, it can be justified only by showing probable cause.
 State v.
 Mitchell, 80 Wn.
 App.
 143, 906 P.2d 1013 (1995).
-Whenever any person is stopped for a traffic infraction, the officer may detain that person for a reasonable period of time necessary to identify the person, check for outstanding warrants, check the status of the person’s license, insurance identification card, and the vehicle’s registration, and complete and issue a notice of traffic infraction.
+Whenever any person is stopped for a traffic infraction, the officer may detain that person for a reasonable period of time necessary to identify the person, check for outstanding warrants, check the status of the person’s license, insurance identification card, and vehicle’s registration, and complete and issue a notice of traffic infraction.
 State v.
 Lemus, 103 Wn.
 App.
 94 (2000).

 For example, in State v.
 Tijerina, the Court of Appeals in Division 3 held that the officer did not have any “reasonable suspicion” of criminal activity sufficient to support his continued detention of the motorist after he had decided not to issue a citation.
 61 Wash.App.
 626 (1991).
 In Tijerina, the defendant and passenger were pulled over after an officer observed their vehicle cross over the fog line.
 Id.
 When the defendant opened the glove box to obtain his registration, the officer noticed several small bars of soap of the kind commonly provided at motels.
 Id.
 After checking the defendant’s driver’s license and registration, the officer decided not to issue a citation.
 Id.
 The officer then asked the defendant if he had any drugs and asked to search the trunk of the car.
 Id.
 The officer opened the trunk and discovered cocaine wrapped in a newspaper next to a case of empty beer bottles.
 Id.

-Generally when its comes to DUI arrests, Seattle police officers need to make several observations of the driver in order to begin a DUI investigation.
-In my opinion the officer needs to notice a slurred speech, an odor of alcohol, bloodshot watery eyes, difficulty answering or understanding questions, and finger dexterity issues or coordination problems.
+Generally, when it comes to DUI arrests, Seattle police officers need to make several observations of the driver in order to begin a DUI investigation.
+In my opinion, the officer needs to notice slurred speech, an odor of alcohol, bloodshot watery eyes, difficulty answering or understanding questions, and finger dexterity issues or coordination problems.
 If any of those observations are absent then an officer shouldn’t be able to ask a driver to exit the vehicle to conduct an investigation for DUI.